isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 * Use of templates to apply styling to content, set page layouts, and various settings to fine-tune your PDF.
 Authors can choose to use/modify the sample templates provided or create custom templates and set advanced configuration options used by publishers and developers.

-* Create/configure a PDF output preset to control the PDF settings.
+* Create or configure a PDF output preset to control the PDF settings.
 Once you create a PDF output preset, you can generate the PDF.

 For more information, see [Generate a PDF output](#generate-pdf-output).